weizi8248/Sedihist/README.md

 You can use the models in this repository. or you can train Sedihist for your own purpose on you datasets.
 ## Instrallation Prerequisites
-This code uses python, pytorch, and barbar.Barbar is used to show the progress of model.
+This script utilizes Python, PyTorch, and Barbar.
+To download the necessary packages, please visit [PyTorch](https://pytorch.org/get-started/locally/).
+Barbar is employed to display the model's progress.
+Follow the instructions [Barbar](https://github.com/yusugomori/barbar)to download the module.

 ## Main Functions
 1. Intialize model